How do you combine yoga and meditation in daily practice?

 What’s the difference between yoga and meditation in daily practice?

-Understanding the distinct roles of yoga and meditation helps you maximize their combined benefits:
+Understanding the distinct roles of yoga and meditation helps you maximize their combined benefits and structure a daily routine that works for your lifestyle:

 • Physical focus vs. mental focus: Yoga emphasizes movement, breath control, and body awareness, while meditation concentrates on mental stillness, concentration, and mindfulness